pantheon-systems/documentation/source/_docs/support.md

 We value your feedback!
 If you feel there's something we can do to improve our platform, like adding a new [external Library](/docs/external-libraries), or a dashboard feature, contact support and let us know.
 Include a description of your use case, and a link to the website for any library or other third-party included in your request.

-All feature requests will evaluated by Pantheon's product and engineering teams on a case-by-case basis.
-We love adding new capabilities, but platform changes take time and consideration, and unfortunately feature requests are often declined if there is potential performance or user experience degradation.
+Feature requests are evaluated by Pantheon's product and engineering teams on a case-by-case basis.
+We love adding new capabilities, but platform changes take time and consideration, and feature requests may be declined if there is potential performance or user experience degradation or if other priorities take precedence.

 ### How long does the process take?
 This depends on the feature requested, the impact it could possibly have on a system, roadmap and organizational goals.
 During the process we will let you know if the request is denied or approved.

-It is very important to note, these requests are not guaranteed and it is possible the feature requests may be denied.
-As a result we recommend you should set aside enough time for alternative solutions.
+It is very important to note, these requests are not guaranteed, and it is possible the feature requests may be denied.
+As a result, we recommend you also pursue alternative solutions.

 ## Help Us Help You